 |Shoebill||African Fish Eagle|

 Shoebill Stork is a large grey swamp dweller mainly seen at birding sites like Semuliki Wildlife Reserve, Mabamba Swamp, and in Murchison Falls National Park.
-It is the most sought-after bird species in Uganda and the main motivation for several ornithological safaris to Uganda.
+It is the most sought-after bird species in Uganda and the main motivation for several ornithological safaris in Uganda.

 The African Fish Eagle is s unique grey snake-eating raptor.